h2oai/h2o-3/h2o-docs/src/product/variable-importance.rst

 The Different Types of Decision Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two types of decision trees: classification and regression.
-Classification trees predict a class through a voting system where the majority class within a leaf node wins; Regression trees predicts a numeric value calculated based on the target's distribution within a node.
+Classification trees predict a class through a voting system where the majority class within a leaf node wins; regression trees predicts a numeric value calculated based on the target's distribution within a node.
 In addition to regression problems, regression trees can also be used to solve classification problems.

 H2O, in fact, only uses regression trees for all classes of problems (i.e. binary, multi-class, or regression).
 For binary or multi-class classification H2O applies the one-versus-all approach.